What Is Prometheus?

 - Alertmanager can then send notifications if necessary.

-Prometheus Configuration (prometheus.yml
+Prometheus Configuration (prometheus.yml)

-To tell Prometheus where and how often to scrape metrics, you must create a configuration file, typically named prometheus.yml
+To tell Prometheus where and how often to scrape metrics, you must create a configuration file, typically named prometheus.yml.

-Here’s an example prometheus.yml
+Here’s an example prometheus.yml file:

 Explanation: